Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2017-09-01-Clustering.md

 Key operation is the computation of the proximity of two clusters.
 So, the question is

-$$
-How~to~Define~Inter-Cluster~Similarity?
-$$
+> How to define inter-cluster similarity?

 **1. MIN**

 <table>
     <tr><td><img src="https://i.imgur.com/fTWaf4Z.png"></td><td><img src="https://i.imgur.com/f51UUhm.png"></td></tr>
 </table>

-- Strengths:
+Strengths:
 - Can handle non-elliptical shapes

-- Limitations:
+Limitations:
 - Sensitive to noise and outliers

 **2. MAX**